Could This Legendary South American Rainforest Herb Help ‘Fix’ Your Damaged DNA for a Long, Healthy Life?

 But how do you get inside your cells and slow down the changes taking place right now?

-In just a minute I’m going to tell you about a strategy that has me very excited.
 Some of the latest studies tell us exactly what we need to do to take control of what’s going on in our cells.
-And that could make all the difference in your health and well-being.
+And it could make all the difference for your health and well-being.

 Why Your Mitochondria Hold the Keys to Longevity and Health

-Many people don’t realize that absolutely everything that happens in their body relies on healthy mitochondria.
+Many people don’t realize that absolutely everything that happens in their body depends on healthy mitochondria.

-If your mitochondria don’t function well, nothing else in your body will either.
+If your mitochondria don’t function well, nothing in your body will.

-Mitochondria are tiny energy factories that supply about 90 percent of the fuel your body needs from the food you eat and the oxygen you breathe.
-They produce this energy through a series of reactions known as the Krebs cycle in the form your cells can use – adenosine triphosphate (ATP).
+Mitochondria are tiny energy factories that supply about 90% of the fuel your body needs.
+They take the food you eat and the oxygen you breathe and put it through a series of reactions known as the Krebs cycle to produce energy in the form your cells can use – adenosine triphosphate (ATP).

 Your nuclear DNA isn’t the same thing as your mitochondrial DNA, or mtDNA.
-Mitochondria have their own set of circular genetic material, but it is far more fragile and susceptible to damage than your cell’s DNA.
+Mitochondria have their own set of circular genetic material, but it is far more fragile and susceptible to damage than DNA in the rest the cell.

 Nothing can happen in an energy vacuum.
 When your mitochondria become damaged and don’t function well, your cells can become energy-starved and damaged, or even destroyed.
 Depending on which cells are affected, the impact can be tremendous.